draveness/Ouroboros/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Ouroboros.svg?style=flat)](http://cocoapods.org/pods/Ouroboros)

-The Objective-C library for magical scroll interactions.
-This library is inspired by javascript lib scroll magic.
-You can create magical scroll interactions with `Ouroboros`.
+This is an Objective-C library for magical scroll interactions.
+Ouroboros is inspired by javascript third-party framework `scrollmagic`.
+You can create magical scroll interactions with `Ouroboros` in iOS App.

-## Usage
+## Demo

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Installation
+## Installation with CocoaPods

 Ouroboros is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: